Hurt by a BF Goodrich Tire

-BF Goodrich, one of the most well-known tire companies in the US, is famous for many groundbreaking accomplishments, not the least of which occurred in 1903.
+BF Goodrich tire blowouts have injured many Americans.
+One of the most well-known tire companies in the US, is famous for many groundbreaking accomplishments, not the least of which occurred in 1903.
 It was then that a car with Goodrich tires was the first to travel across the entire country.
 In 1990, BF Goodrich was bought out by Michelin, a large French tire company.
 Even though the company is currently owned by Michelin, the BF Goodrich name is still used on many tires that are made today.

 Along with the company’s accomplishments, however, there have also been darker times in its past.
-Over the years, BF Goodrich tires have been subject to numerous tire recalls.
+Over the years, BF Goodrich tires have been subject to numerous tire recalls that caused injury to people.
 The company itself has also been sued in civil court for accidents caused by defective tires.

-If BF Goodrich tires were responsible for causing an accident that resulted in injuries or death for yourself or someone you care about, contact the Willis Law Firm.
+If BF Goodrich tires were responsible for causing an accident that resulted in injuries or death, contact the Willis Law Firm.
 Our legal team will help you pursue compensation from the company, which is headquartered in North Carolina.
 Manufacturers like these have a responsibility to produce tires that meet certain safety standards.
 When they fail to do so, they need to be held liable for their actions and the Willis Law Firm is here to help.